mcgregorsa/configure-ad/README.md

           - After restart and relogin, go to Start>User>Change Settings
             - Verify mydomain\username as login
 - Create Domain Admin User in DC-1
-  - Go to Start>Active Directory Users and Computers
+  - Go to Start>Active Directory Users and Computers (ADUC)
     - Right Click mydomain.com
-      - From the flyout select New>Orgainizational Unit
+      - From the flyout select New>Orgainizational Unit (OU)
         - Name: _EMPLOYEES (Do not forget the underscore)
         - Repeat and add a second named: _ADMINS
           - Right click _ADMINS>New>User